Power of Attorney in Spain

 Granting a power of attorney in Spain is the most convenient and efficient way for expats, non-residents, and foreign investors to handle legal, financial, and property matters without being physically present.

 As a foreigner in Spain, navigating legal procedures can be complex, especially when dealing with notaries, banks, or government offices.
-Whether you’re purchasing a property, managing your business, handling inheritance procedures, or need someone to act on your behalf for medical or financial decisions, a properly drafted Power of Attorney (POA) ensures your interests are protected.
+Whether you’re purchasing a property, managing your business, handling inheritance and wills procedures, or need someone to act on your behalf for medical or financial decisions, a properly drafted Power of Attorney (POA) ensures your interests are protected.

 At Pellicer & Heredia, our expert lawyers specialize in drafting, executing, and revoking all types of POAs.
 We tailor each document to your specific needs, ensuring its validity under Spanish law.
 We make the process hassle-free, whether you are in Spain or abroad.